• Skip to primary navigation

 • Freeze any unused patties BEFORE cooking them NOT after.
 They should hold up for about one month - place on a tray lined with parchment paper and wrap with saran (cling film).

-• Remember to coarsely grind the oats first.
+• If you are using oats instead of breadcrumbs, remember to coarsely grind the oats first.
 You will want to use a coffee/spice grinder to do this.

 • To make things more cost effective, use dried chickpeas (just cook them for 20 minutes in the Instant pot).